patternfly/training-scenarios/html-css/module-3/step3-instructions.md

 ## Task: Add modifier classes to the alert component
 a.
 Using the documentation at this link https://pf4.patternfly.org/components/Alert/examples/, follow the instructions to modify the three alert components.

 b.
-Copy code to the editor
+Copy code to the editor.

+Click the <strong>Copy to Editor</strong> button below to add html for an Alert to the index.html file.

 ```
 <div class="pf-c-alert">
     <div class="pf-c-alert__icon">